bittu072/multiuser-blog-website/readme.md

 ### Instruction:
 * Clone or download this repo
 * Install google app engine and add it to your environment path
-* Main file for back-end is blogweb.py so if you want to make changes, edit this file.
+* Main file for back-end is blogweb.py and database defining file is blogdb.py. so if you want to make changes, edit this file.
 * app.yaml has all the app define and describe with static files.
 * Run this web app,
   * To run it locally,